lidofinance/lido-dao/README.md

 For ETH2 part: Beacon chain node, genesis validators machine, and, optionally, 2nd and 3rd peer beacon chain nodes.

-To start the whole environment from predeployed snapshots, use:
+To start the whole environment from pre-deployed snapshots, use:

 ```bash
 ./startup.sh -r -s